The Deprecation

 The Cognitive Leash

 Losing your position means literally losing cognitive capacity.
 The brain, restructured around corporate enhancement, cannot function at its pre-enhancement baseline.
-The Sprawl has built a workforce whose minds are corporate property in everything but legal classification — and deprecation is the moment that fiction becomes reality.
+The Sprawl has built a workforce whose minds are corporate property in everything but legal classification — and deprecation is the moment that distinction collapses.

 Dependency by Design

-The Sprawl's corporations have restructured cognitive habits around tools that can be taken away.
-Nobody has calculated what happens when they are — or rather, Nexus has calculated it precisely.
-The 31% productivity figure is not a warning.
-It is a control mechanism.
+The corporations restructured cognitive habits around tools that can be taken away.
+Nexus has calculated exactly what happens when they are.
+The 31% productivity figure isn't a warning.
+It's a control mechanism.
+You can't compete with your replacement if you can't think straight.

 The Violence of Kindness

 The Sunset Package, the Transition Specialist, the Letter of Graceful Transition — every element is designed to make obsolescence feel like a gift.
-The kindness is the mechanism.
 If it felt like violence, people would resist.
 Instead, they thank their Transition Specialist and walk into the gray.

 • Reintegration Probability: The actuarial division tracks a metric they never share externally — the likelihood that a deprecated employee will find meaningful work within 24 months.
 The current average is 23%.
 The number has been declining by 2 percentage points per year since 2179.
 At current trajectory, it will reach single digits by 2190.

 • The Silence Above: Nobody has briefed the executives on this trend.
 The executives have not asked.
-Whether this represents ignorance or acceptance is a question nobody inside Nexus is willing to pose.
+Whether this is ignorance or acceptance is a question nobody inside Nexus is willing to pose — because both answers are damning.

 • The Metallic Taste: The three-day metallic taste after reversion is not documented in any official Nexus medical literature.
 Transition Specialists are trained to describe it as "a normal adjustment period."
 The actual cause — a sensory processing framework collapsing — has never been formally studied, because studying it would require acknowledging what the firmware reversion actually does to a human brain.